 6.6 Can you freeze sourdough croutons?

-Yes, you can freeze sourdough croutons.
-Place them in a sealed freezer bag or container, and they can be kept for several months.
-Reheat them in the oven after thawing for the best texture.
+Yes, freeze them in a sealed bag or container for a few months.
+Reheat in the oven after thawing to get the best crunch.

 Conclusion